Zenata: Language

+Etymology

+The etymology of the ethnonym Zenata is debated.
+Onomastically, the name is best explained as a Berber ethnonym derived from an eponymous personal or ancestral name, reconstructed in forms such as Jāna or Açāna, from which forms such as Ijanaten, Ǧanāta and Arabic Zanāta developed.
+On this interpretation, the form Zanāta is not the original source of the name, but an Arabic rendering of a Berber ethnonym.

+Medieval authors already connected the name with an ancestral figure.
+Ibn Ḥammād associated Banī Ǧāna, Açāna, Zanāt and Zanāta, while Ibn Khaldun used both Ǧanāta and Zanāta, preserving a variation that has been interpreted as evidence of the adaptation of a Berber name into Arabic orthography.

+Ahmed M'Charek has suggested a possible continuity between Zanāta and ancient North African ethnonyms or toponyms such as Zanenses or Dianenses.
+Yves Modéran has cautioned against projecting the medieval ethnonym Zanāta directly into late antiquity, since it is not securely attested in the surviving Greek and Latin sources before the early Islamic period.

 Origins

 The history of the Zenata before the Muslim conquests remains largely unknown, as they are primarily documented through Arabic sources.
 The term Zenata itself is relatively late and has no known roots in antiquity before the conquests.
 As historian Yves Modéran has argued, this makes it an unreliable basis for theories of migration in earlier periods.
 Their presence may therefore have resulted from movements that occurred after the conquest.
 The mentions of specific Zenata factions in medieval sources is uncertain when it comes to their history or the possibility that their affiliation was just in name rather than in origin.
 Hsain Ilahiane states that by the time of the Muslim conquests, the Zenata ranged between Tripolitania in present-day Libya and present-day southern Tunisia.
+According to Wadi ajal inscriptions, the Zenata descend from the Garamantes.
+Some Authors connect them to the Gaetuli.
 According to Modéran, the earliest known Zenata groups formed a tribe or confederation that established itself in Tripolitania by the late 7th century and was quickly integrated into the Arab military forces.
 In later periods, groups identified as Zenata moved steadily west, where they settled in western Algeria near Tiaret and Tlemcen, while some of them moved still further west to Morocco.
+According to Ibn Khaldun, they were native to the region between Zab and Tafilalt.